Waboodoo/HTTP-Shortcuts/docs/execution-flow.md

 If you configured your shortcut to only run when on a specific Wi-Fi, this step will check whether that condition is met.
 If it is not, the remaining steps will not be executed and instead you will be prompted to switch Wi-Fis.

-## 3. Resolve Variables
+## 3. Delay

-If you use any variables in your shortcut, they will be resolved in this step.
-E.g., if you used a variable of type *"Color Input*" you will be asked to pick a color, or if you have a variable of type *"Text Input"* you will be presented with a dialog window that asks you to enter a text value.

-If you select *"Cancel"* on any of the variable resolution dialogs then the remaining steps will not be executed.

-For more information see the [Variables](variables.md) documentation.
+If you set your shortcut up to have a delay it will be applied in this step.
+E.g., if you selected that your shortcut should be delayed by 5 seconds then the app will wait for 5 seconds before executing the next steps.

 ## 4. Resolve Files